Samsung Galaxy A6 / A6+

 The Samsung Galaxy A6 and Samsung Galaxy A6+ are mid range Android smartphones produced by Samsung Electronics.
-They were announced on 2 May 2018 and first released in Europe, Asia, and Latin America on the same month, then released in South Korea, Africa, and China.
-The Samsung Galaxy A6+ was rebranded in South Korea as Galaxy Jean and in China as Galaxy A9 Star lite.
+They were announced on 2 May 2018 and first released in Europe, Asia, and Latin America on the same month, with South Korea, Africa, and China following later.
+They had similar hardware design and software features to their respective smaller counterparts, the Galaxy J6 and Galaxy J8, but the latter was rebranded in South Korea as Galaxy Jean and in China as Galaxy A9 Star lite.